ederfduran/ML-Microservice/README.md

 ## What's in the repo?

-This is a most relevant files that you most be aware of:
+This is a list with most relevant files that you must be aware of:

 - `app.py`: Here is where all code logic resides.
 Flask is used to expose a trained model capabilities using an API.
 - `Makefile`: This file describes some important tasks such as build, lint, test and run.
 It is used to automate the process of execute these tasks.